elevenminustwo/model-ensembling/readme.md

 # Cifar100 image classification with multiple models
-- Make sure you installed graphiz on the os.
+Make sure you installed graphiz on the os.
 Otherwise pydot cant call it in virtualenv.
-> 'sudo apt-get install graphviz'
+`sudo apt-get install graphviz`

 - [ ] https://www.researchgate.net/publication/272854678_Calculation_of_Failure_Probability_of_Series_and_Parallel_Systems_for_Imprecise_Probability